The product of parts or "norm" of a partition: Generating functions and dotted Young diagrams

 Let us note that a generating function $\sum_{\nu} P(\nu)q^{\nu}$, where $P(\nu)$ is the number of partitions of norm $\nu$, is not possible, as there are infinitely many partitions of any fixed norm $\nu\geq 1$: adjoining arbitrarily many $1$'s to a partition gives a new partition of the same norm.
 Moreover, we cannot control multiplication in the exponent of $q$ via product generating functions in the same way we generate partitions in the exponent.
 We can get close, though, if we consider norms of partitions with no $1$'s and relax our expectations for a power series generating function.

-Following \cite[Appendix A]{PhD}, let a \emph{nuclear partition} be a partition in which all parts are greater than $1$.
-Then the (finite) number of nuclear partitions of fixed norm $\nu$ (which is equivalent to the number of nontrivial multiplicative partitions of $\nu$) has the following {\it non-power series} generating function.
+Following \cite[Appendix A]{PhD}, let a \emph{nuclear partition} be a partition in which all parts are greater than $1$ (thus $|\mu|\leq N(\mu)$ for $\mu$ a nuclear partition).
+Then the (finite) number of nuclear partitions of fixed norm $\nu$ (which is equivalent to the number of multiplicative partitions of $\nu$) has the following ``non-power series'' generating function.

 \begin{theorem} Let $\widetilde{P}(\nu)$ denote the number of nuclear partitions of fixed norm $\nu\geq 1$.
 Then for $x\in \mathbb R,\ 0< x < e^{-1},$ we have

 \end{theorem}

 \begin{proof} Observing for any partition $\lambda$ that $\log \lambda_1 + \log \lambda_2 + \cdots \log \lambda_r = \log N(\lambda)$, then as the product starts with index $n=2$, classical generating function ideas yield the identity.
 For justification that the product and sum converge for $0<x<e^{-1}$, we refer the reader to the proof of Theorem \ref{normthm} below. \end{proof}